 - List of plate names

 - To import the correct plate information, create a file that contains plate name, well position, compound name, and batch name.
-You should not import all the compound data again, and use existing compound and batch names.
+You should not import all the compound's molecule and batch field data again, and use existing compound and batch names.